ChalmersRobotPostman/installation2/README.md

 * Configure navigation stack:

-To tune the navigation stack, there are for .yaml files located in catkin_ws/src/p3dx_launch/nav_config where you can adjust parameters.
+To tune the navigation stack, there are four .yaml files located in catkin_ws/src/p3dx_launch/nav_config where you set certain parameters.
 Another way is to run rqt_reconfigure to adjust more parameters dynamically.